The Case Against Abortion

 There is significant debate over when in pregnancy a fetus can feel pain.

-Whether or not abortion is a painful experience to the unborn child being aborted, the child is left no less dead as a result.
+Whether or not abortion is painful for the child being aborted, the end result is the same.
 In talking about the question of fetal pain, we must remember that it ultimately has no bearing on the morality of abortion.

 Pain is relative, but many women do find abortion to be physically painful.